Seeing the Invisible Wall

-Now, we widen the lens.
-We move from “Me” to “Us.”
+Now we widen the lens.
+We move from “me” to “us.”

 The Case Study: The Grocery Store Back Room (1957)

-In the late 1950s, a massive systemic barrier existed across the American South.
-The Literacy Test.
+In the late 1950s, a massive systemic barrier existed across the American South: the literacy test.

 Septima Clark and Esau Jenkins didn’t just “hope” for change.
 They created a space to clearly SEE the barrier.

-They opened the first “Citizenship School” in the back room of a grocery store.
-They didn’t use standard textbooks.
-They used the materials of their daily struggle.
-Mail-order catalogs, dry-cleaner bags, and the text of the laws that excluded them.
+They opened the first Citizenship School in the back room of a grocery store.
+They did not use standard textbooks.
+They used the materials of daily life: mail-order catalogs, dry-cleaner bags, and the very laws that were being used to exclude people.

-The Global Invitation
+The Invitation

-We are looking at Septima Clark because she is a “Signpost” in our local lineage.
+We are looking at Septima Clark because she is a signpost in our local lineage.

 For the Explorers